RealKinetic/locust_k8s/Blog_part_1.md

 # Docker

-We're going to build and run our Docker containers locally first so go ahead and install Docker for your environment.
+We're going to build and run our [Docker](https://www.docker.com/) containers locally first so go ahead and install Docker for your environment based off the directions on the [Docker](https://www.docker.com/) website.

 # Docker Environment